Ed.D. Teacher Leadership

 Admissions Requirements

-- Resume or Professional Vitae - Can be uploaded into the online application.
+• Résumé or Professional Vitae – Uploaded to graduate application.
 Should document your education, years of teaching experience, current school and district, volunteer and service activities in which you have participated, and any leadership involvement.
-Resume MUST reflect at least THREE years of professional teaching or administrative experience prior to admission consideration.

 Deadline

-The deadline for applications is April 1
+The deadline for applications is April 1 for summer admission.

 Contact Us